Szmyk/gmbt/README.md

 ### Example

-Below is an example structure and configurations used in [The History of Khorinis] project.
-Also, the same structure you can see in the [example project](#example-project) I have prepared.
+Below is an example files structure and configuration used in [The History of Khorinis] project.
+Also, the same structure you can see in the [example project](#example-project).

 Our developers have to clone modification repository to `_Work` directory, so their local repository is located in `_Work/TheHistoryOfKhorinis`.
 We have a complex structure for our files.
 There are four directories:
 * **mdk** - there are eg. original scripts, animations (if needed eg. to compile some new animations)